Tadeusz Krwawicz

 Tadeusz Krwawicz (15 January 1910 – 17 August 1988) was a Polish ophthalmologist.
 He pioneered the use of cryosurgery in ophthalmology.

+Career

-He was the first to describe a method of cataract extraction by cryoadhesion in 1961, and to develop a probe by means of which cataracts can be grasped and extracted.
+He was the first to formulate a method of cataract extraction by cryoadhesion in 1961, and to develop a cryogenic probe for removal of cataracts.

 The Tadeusz Krwawicz Gold Medal is awarded by the International Council of Ophthalmology Board every four years.